 - Participate in an Art in New York City MAYmester course.

 - Attend Syracuse’s University Lectures and Syracuse Symposium events.

 - Teach art to children ages 5 to 15 in weekly workshops.

 - Student teach in a variety of classroom settings at local schools.

 - Network as a member of the Syracuse University Student Art Education Association.

 Support your resume and expand your perspective with a study abroad experience during your time at the University.
-Consistently ranked among the top 25 international education providers in the U.S., SU Abroad offers more than 100 programs in 60 countries.
-Art Education students often go abroad in Florence, Italy.
+Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad offers more than 100 programs in 60 countries.

 Life After Syracuse University